C vs C++

 Raspberry 64 bit, and maybe others: xsnow is confused by the 'xcompmgr' daemon, which results in a black background.
 The reason:

-xcompmgris started by default with the flag
+xcompmgris started with the flag

 -a, this seems to be beneficial for Openbox, but is detrimental for xsnow and others.
 I hope to find a fix for this, for now I have this remedy (I don't know if this is detrimental for Openbox...):

 - On the command line, before starting xsnow: